blackberryoctopus/evernote-template/README.md

 TODO
 =====
-1. Add time rounding function for meetings starting on the :30 timeslot
 1. Add error checking for attendees that lack name in attendeeEmailObj
 1. Add error check for event loop when anEvent eventStartTime is prior to roundedDate